By: Team W14-B1

 Toggle between the reminders panel (Refer to Figure 12 below) and the browser (Refer to Figure 13 below) as needed.

-The reminders panel would display reminders for upcoming birthdays amongst the contacts in the current month and also reminders that users can set for themselves.
-The birthday reminders and reminders are displayed chronologically.
+The reminders panel would display reminders for upcoming birthdays amongst the contacts in the current month and

 Format: toggle